-This 45 meters tall edifice is located in the center of The Laoag city, and was built in 1612 by Augustinian Friars, during the Spanish era.
-Some locals told me, when the tower was built a person could enter the tower on a horse back, however now a person of an average height has to lean to enter.
-However the tower still solves the purpose of its existence as it still rings to summon the Christian faithful for the mass.
+This 45 meters tall edifice dominates center of The Laoag city.
+It was built in 1612 by Augustinian Friars, during the Spanish era.
+Locals say that when the tower was built a person could enter the tower on a horseback.
+However now a person of average height has to lean to enter.
+However, the tower still solves the purpose of its existence as it still rings to summon the Christian faithful for the mass.

 La Paz Sand Dunes

-Also known as the desert of the North is a prominent location for shooting films; it offers a panoramic view of the West Philippine Sea.
-You can ride on a 4X4 which can be hired with the driver for 1500 Pesos for 30 mins.
+Also known as the desert of the North.
+It is a prominent location for shooting films.
+La Paz Sand dunes offer a panoramic view of the West Philippine Sea.
+You can ride on a 4X4.
+You can hire one with the driver for 1500 Pesos for 30 mins.

 Malacanang of the North

-It used to serve as the Palace of The President Ferdinand Marcos.
-Its now a museum which could be toured by paying 30 Pesos as an entry fees.
+It used to serve as the Palace of President Ferdinand Marcos.
+It’s now a museum and costs 30 Pesos to enter.

 Paoay is a city located 20kms to the south of Laoag.
-I was amazed to know that the town was once called “Bombay” as the earliest inhabitants are believed to be Indians by origin.
+The town was once called “Bombay” as the earliest inhabitants were Indians by origin.

-Paoay church would take you back to the Spanish era, the walls of the church are made of large coral stones on the lower part and bricks on the upper part.
-The walls suggest an impressive Javanese style of architecture.
+Paoay church takes its visitors back to the Spanish era.
+The walls of the church are a combination of large coral stones on the lower part and bricks on the upper part.
+They suggest an impressive Javanese style of architecture.

-Next to the façade stands an impressive three storey coral bell tower.
-My tour guide told me that it was built at a distance from the church as a protection against the earthquake and it served as a watchtower for Filipino revolutionaries against the Spaniards and also to Filipino guerrillas against the Japanese troops during the World War II.
+Next to the façade stands an impressive three-story coral bell tower.
+My tour guide told me that it stands at a distance from the church as a protection against the earthquake.
+It was once a watchtower to the Filipino revolutionaries on their war with the Spaniards.
+Also, the Filipino guerrillas used it to keep away the Japanese troops during World War II.

 Baccara Domeless Bell Tower

-This 50 meters tower was built in 1830, but was wrecked due to an earthquake in 1931.
-In 1983 when the disastrous earthquake of 7.8magnitude struck, it brought down the dome of the church which gave the title as the Domeless Bell Tower.
+This 50 meters tower was built in 1830 but was wrecked due to an earthquake in 1931.
+In 1983 when the disastrous earthquake of 7.8 magnitudes struck, it brought down the dome of the church which gave the title as the Domeless Bell Tower.

-Pagudpud is often referred by locals as Boracay of north.
-Known for its pristine white sand beaches, coconut trees and crystal-blue water.
-Pagudpud is the northern most part of the mainland Philippines.
-Saud beach is the most visited one in Pagudpud.
+Pagudpud is popular as Boracay of the north.
+Known for its pristine white sand beaches, coconut trees, and crystal-blue water.
+Pagudpud is the northernmost part of the mainland Philippines.
+Saud Beach is the most visited one in Pagudpud.

-Patapat Viaduct is a 1.2kms long stretch of bridge.
-This 4th longest bridge in the Philippines is built at 200 meters above the sea level.
-It is referred by some as “the French Riviera of the North”.
+Patapat Viaduct is a 1.2 km long stretch of bridge.
+This is the 4th longest bridge in the Philippines.
+It sits at 200 meters above the sea level local call it “the French Riviera of the North”.
 People often visit the place to enjoy its surreal beauty, as it has the luxuriant mountain on one side and the West Philippine Sea on the other.

-Patapat is about 8kms to the east of Pagudpud and could be visited by hiring a tricycle from the bus station.
+Patapat is about 8kms to the east of Pagudpud.
+It easy to visit by hiring a tricycle from the bus station.